Its not the economy stupid, its you and you're not stupid

 Over time this theological nationalism, supported by US and European military aid and investment, contributed to what scholars describe as neo-Zionism, in which territorial sovereignty, religious identity, and national security became tightly intertwined.⁸

-Within this worldview, adversaries such as Iran or militant groups like Hezbollah, Houthis, and Hamas are perceived not only as geopolitical enemies but as obstacles to a divinely ordained historical process.
+Within this worldview, adversaries such as Iran or militant groups like Hezbollah, Houthis, and Hamas are perceived not only as geopolitical enemies but as obstacles to a divinely ordained historical process and the reclamation of biblical lands.

 Iran and the Politics of the Mahdi